olmokramer/atom-autohide-tree-view/README.md

 ## Config

+#### Show delay

+The delay, in seconds, before the tree view will show when it is hovered

 #### Hide delay

-The delay, in seconds, before the menu starts folding
+The delay, in seconds, before the tree view will hide when it is un-hovered

-#### Unfold speed

-The speed, in 1000 pixels per second, of the (un)folding animation

 #### Minimized width

-The width, in pixels, of the folded tree view
+The width, in pixels, of the minimized tree view

 ## Issues/suggestions

-Please file issues or suggestions on the [issues page on github](https://github.com/olmokramer/autohide-tree-view/issues/new)
+Please file issues or suggestions on the [issues page on github](https://github.com/olmokramer/autohide-tree-view/issues/new) Pull requests are also welcomed

-Or if you have the know-how and want to contribute your code,

-* fork the repo
-* make your edits
-* submit a pull request

 ## License